 And then just as suddenly as they appeared, these monsters that had ruled the World for close to 150 million years....., disappeared.

 Poof!
 Just like that.

-Theories abound as to why they suddenly ceased to exist: the small brain to body mass ratio, a massive flooding possibly caused by tectonic shifts of land mass, sporadic volcanic activity that engulfed their World with hot molten lava and poisoned the very air they breathed, a giant meteorite from space that engulfed them in a damning ball of fire upon its entry into the Earth's atmosphere or possibly a mysterious sub zero climatic change in the Earth's weather that turned their very environment into an impossibly cold expanse of ice.
-Whatever it was, one thing is evident: these creatures, irrespective of what wiped them out, were eventually ill equipped to survive on our planet despite their massive frames and ferocious dispositions.
+Theories abound as to why they suddenly ceased to exist: the small brain-to-body mass ratio, massive flooding possibly caused by tectonic shifts of land mass, sporadic volcanic activity that engulfed their World with hot molten lava and poisoned the very air they breathed, a giant meteorite from space that engulfed them in a damning ball of fire upon its entry into the Earth's atmosphere or possibly a mysterious sub-zero climatic change in the Earth's weather that turned their very environment into an impossibly cold expanse of ice.
+Whatever it was, one thing is evident: these creatures, irrespective of what wiped them out, were eventually ill-equipped to survive on our planet despite their massive frames and ferocious dispositions.

 But that's only part of the story.